medleybox/vault/README.md

 ## Testing
-PHP Coding Standards tests using `phpstan` and `squizlabs/php_codesniffer` using the [phpcs-symfony-ruleset](@Symfony:risky) ruleset.
+PHP Coding Standards tests using `phpstan` and `squizlabs/php_codesniffer` using the [Symfony:risky][phpcs-symfony-ruleset] ruleset.
 Use the `run-tests` bin script to use the correct command line arguments for each program.

 Fix reported issues with `phpcbf`:
 ```